 Reflexology and Nutritional Therapy in SheffieldHello and welcome to my website.

 I am a reflexologist and nutritional therapist with a busy practice in Sheffield.
-I have eighteen years of practitioner experience and have seen many clients with a wide range of conditions including back and neck pain, digestive problems, fatigue and hormonal problems, to name just a few.
+I have twenty years of practitioner experience and have seen many clients with a wide range of conditions including back and neck pain, digestive problems, fatigue and hormonal problems, to name just a few.

 I trained with the International Institute of Reflexology and am actively involved with training days and exhibitions, and am a reflexology exam assessor.
 I have also trained in Advanced Reflexology Therapy (ART), and Limbic Reflexology.
 I am a member of the Association of Reflexologists (AoR), and The International Institute of Reflexologists (IIR).

 I qualified as a nutritional therapist in 2005.

 My reflexology and nutritional therapy clinic is located in Halfway, Sheffield, and is easily accessible from Mosborough, Eckington, Dronfield, Harthill, Spinkhill and Chesterfield.

 My aim is to make people feel relaxed and at ease whilst giving a precise and professional treatment to bring about changes in health and well being.